talentdev2020/ReactBlog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can check the living site from https://reactblog-test.netlify.app/
 ## How does this work?

 Through this project, users can login, create a new post, reply to the post and delete it.